The Neuroscientific Basis of Art Therapy

 Jul 16

-One of the World Art Therapy Conference 2025`s topis is related to the tight links between art therapy and neuroscience. visit the conference page at www.artstherapies.org to find out more.
+One of the World Art Therapy Conference 2025`s topis is related to the tight links between art therapy and neuroscience.
+Visit the conference page at www.artstherapies.org to find out more.

 Brain Plasticity